lesparza216/CMSC216-TA-STUFF/C_Programming/README.md

 ```C
 var = 2;
 ```
-Is var a short or an int or a float or what we have no idea because we never declared what var was.
+Is var a short or an int or a float or what we have no idea because we never saw what type var was before.

-  Likewise the compiler sees the function being called and does not understand what it is so a simple fix would be the following
+  Likewise the compiler sees the function being called and does not understand what type it is so a simple fix would be the following
 ```C
 #include <stdio.h>